oborysyu/cats-dogs-breed-explorer/README.md

 Next, you could open the application in the browser.

+**To run tests** you need to launch this command:
+**npm run test**

 **Application**
 This application accesses a remote API to obtain data on dog and cat breeds (by default, there are 10 dog breeds and 10 cat breeds on the page).
 Clicking on a pet breed card opens a separate tab in the browser with detailed information about this breed.
 A field for searching for a breed from the loaded list on the page has been added to the main page.

+Tests have been added to the project (using vitest), which check the basic functionality of application components.

 Live demo - https://cats-dogs-breed-explorer.vercel.app/